2008 Clemson Tigers football team: Georgia Tech

-@ Boston College
+At Boston College

 On October 27, it was announced that the Boston College Gridiron Club will be sponsoring the O'Rourke–McFadden Trophy and will be awarded to the winner of the Boston College-Clemson game on November 1.
 The trophy is named after Charlie O'Rourke and Banks McFadden, who were the respective quarterbacks for Boston College and Clemson during the 1940 Cotton Bowl (the 1st meeting between the Eagles and Tigers).

 Clemson captured the O'Rourke–McFadden Trophy and its first victory over the Eagles since 1958 (and first win since Boston College joined the ACC) with a 27–21 victory.
 After the Eagles received the opening kickoff, both teams traded possessions.
 After Steve Aponavicius missed a 31-yard field goal, the Tigers took over on their own 20-yard line.
 C. J. Spiller broke a 56-yard run that drove the Tigers into BC territory, and James Davis capped the drive with a 24-yard touchdown run to put the Tigers up 7–0.
 Later in the 1st quarter, Brandon Maye recovered a fumble to give the Tigers the ball back on their own 30-yard line.
 Cullen Harper connected with a 23-yard reception to Tyler Grisham and a 45-yard reception to C. J. Spiller to get to the Eagles 2-yard line.
 Harper then capped the drive with a 2-yard run to increase the lead to 14–0.
 After trading possessions again for the remainder of the 1st quarter and part of the second, Clemson started their next scoring drive with 8:12 left in the 2nd quarter.
 Driving from their own 20, the Tigers made their way to the Eagles 10-yard line before having to settle for a Mark Buchholz field goal to increase the lead to 17–0.